-Through an innovative approach in both hardware and software, Light is able to eliminate this need to compromise between quality and convenience.
-For the first time, people are able to take DSLR quality photos (high-resolution, excellent low light performance, true optical zoom, and shallow depth of field) in a simple, mobile experience.
+Through its innovative approach to both hardware and software, Light is able to eliminate this need to compromise between quality and convenience.
+For the first time, people are able to take DSLR-quality photos (high-resolution, excellent low light performance, true optical zoom, and shallow depth of field) in a simple, mobile experience.

-From the get-go, we saw that Light was a brand that would appeal to the iPhone “upgrader” while maintaining credibility with prosumers and evangelists.
-This meant creating a simple, concise story that focused on the magic of capturing the moment and the ease and simplicity that only Light can deliver.
+From the get-go, Character saw that Light was a brand that would appeal to the iPhone “upgrader” while maintaining credibility with prosumers and evangelists.
+This meant creating a simple, concise story that focused on the magic of capturing the moment as well as the ease and simplicity that only Light can deliver.

 From a design perspective, the Light technology was as different as it looked.
-We embraced this unexpected character, highlighting the unique mutli-lens design as evidence of its innovation and balanced that with rich full-bleed photography from the camera itself.
+We embraced this unexpected character, highlighting the unique mutli-lens design as evidence of its innovation balanced by rich, full-bleed photography from the camera itself.

 The identity for Light came from a simple metaphor: light is the source of all life.
-It shapes, grows, and effects the world around it.
-A small shift in light can change everything, and it is this quality that informed the elegant, simple and active wordmark, playing off the relationship between a source of light and what it develops around it.
+It shapes, grows, and affects the world around it.
+A small shift in light can change everything and it is this quality that informed the elegant, simple, and active wordmark, playing off the relationship between a source of light and what it develops around it.

-This execution allowed for a mark that feels full of life and movement, echoing the multi-lens design of the technology without ever becoming complex (or competing with it when applied to the camera).
+This execution allowed for a logomark that is full of life and movement, echoing the multi-lens design of the technology without ever becoming complex or competing with the product design when applied to the camera.

-The launch website showcased power of the camera from multiple angles.
-User-focused imagery displayed the mobility and DSLR capabilities like low-light scenes, while beautiful product shots displayed the camera’s radical design in all its glory, all paired with the proof: shots from the camera that can speak for themselves.
+The launch website showcased the power of the camera from multiple angles.
+User-focused imagery displays Lights’s mobility and DSLR capabilities like low-light scenes, while beautiful product shots display the camera’s radical design in all its glory, all paired with the proof: shots from the camera that can speak for themselves.

 Lifestyle Photography by Michael O’Neal / Product Photography by Todd Tankersly